 - v6-bias When determining the next name server to try, this indicates by how many milliseconds to prefer IPv6 name servers.
-The default is 50 milliseconds. - tcp-receive-buffer; udp-receive-buffer These options control the operating system's receive buffer sizes (SO_RCVBUF) for TCP and UDP sockets, respectively.
-Buffering at the operating system level can prevent packet drops during brief load spikes, but if the buffer size is set too high, a running server could get clogged with outstanding queries that have already timed out.
+The default is 50 milliseconds. - tcp-recv-buffer; udp-recv-buffer These options control the operating system's receive buffer sizes (SO\RCVBUF) for TCP and UDP sockets respectively.
+Buffering at the operating system level can prevent packet drops during brief load spikes, but if the value is set too high, it could clog a running server with outstanding queries that have already timed out.
 The default is 0, which means the operating system's default value should be used.
-The minimum configurable value is 4096; any nonzero value lower than that is silently raised.
-The maximum value is determined by the kernel, and values exceeding the maximum are silently reduced. - tcp-send-buffer; udp-send-buffer These options control the operating system's send buffer sizes (SO_SNDBUF) for TCP and UDP sockets, respectively.
-Buffering at the operating system level can prevent packet drops during brief load spikes, but if the buffer size is set too high, a running server could get clogged with outstanding queries that have already timed out.
+The minimum configurable value is 4096; any nonzero value lower than that will be silently raised.
+The maximum value is determined by the kernel, and values exceeding the maximum will be silently reduced. - tcp-send-buffer; udp-send-buffer These options control the operating system's send buffer sizes (SO\SNDBUF) for TCP and UDP sockets respectively.
+Buffering at the operating system level can prevent packet drops during brief load spikes, but if the value is set too high, it could clog a running server with outstanding queries that have already timed out.
 The default is 0, which means the operating system's default value should be used.
-The minimum configurable value is 4096; any nonzero value lower than that is silently raised.
-The maximum value is determined by the kernel, and values exceeding the maximum are silently reduced.
+The minimum configurable value is 4096; any nonzero value lower than that will be silently raised.
+The maximum value is determined by the kernel, and values exceeding the maximum will be silently reduced.